-Boston ferns are probably the most popular fern on the market because of their attractive yet simple appearance.
+This is the most popular type of fern you will come across.
 Each leaf stem, or frond, has leaflets that grow outward in a symmetrical pattern.
+The leaves are almost frilly like and they hang long which is why they are so admired.
 These fronds grow out from the main plant upward then lean toward the ground as they get older.
-They make a great addition to outdoor gardens or as an indoor plant.
-This fern also removes pollutants from the air if planted indoors.
+This is why this fern is a classic beauty; they make a great addition to outdoor gardens or as an indoor plant.
+The Boston fern is the plant most people would use as decoration on their back deck this fern will also remove pollutants from the air if planted indoors.

 This foliage plant makes a great complement to other flowering plants.
-It’s important to keep in mind that this is a fern, and like other ferns it prefers to stay in the shade with only a little sun.
+It’s important to keep in mind that this is a fern and like other ferns.
 It is best to keep these plants wet, so they will need water and misting frequently.

 They are non-toxic and are cat-friendly.
 They are usually used as a potted plant for indoor gardening but will also be effective along a garden path or to line a flowerbed.
 These ferns typically look their best if placed on top of a stand or in a hanging basket, but can also be planted in your garden along with other shade-loving plants.